Criminal Defense

 Driving Under the Influence in Clearwater

 Being charged with driving under the influence while driving a car or other vehicle can be life-altering, and a conviction can mean the loss of your independence.
 The legal limit in Florida is 0.08% Blood Alcohol Concentration.
 You can be charged with a DUI if your BAC is higher than the legal limit, and you will face time behind bars, fines, and license suspensions.
-With our skill and experience, the Metcalf Falls DUI defense attorneys are ready to challenge your charges and help you work to get them dropped or reduced.
+With our skill and experience, the Clearwater DUI defense attorneys at Metcalf Falls are ready to challenge your charges and help you work to get them dropped or reduced.

 Domestic Violence Defense Lawyer in Clearwater